tarikh03/K2View-Academy/articles/TDM/tdm_gui/01_tdm_gui_overview.md

 The TDM GUI is a web-based application that helps users to easily control and manage test data.
 It has two main functions:

-- TDM administrative activities, defining TDM Business Entities, environments, roles and permissions.
+- TDM administrative activities: Defining TDM Business Entities, environments, roles and permissions.
-- TDM copy activities, creating and executing TDM tasks that provide a selected subset of entities or Reference tables to a selected environment.
+- TDM copy activities: Creating and executing TDM tasks that provide a selected subset of entities or reference tables to a selected environment.

 TDM settings and tasks are saved in the [TDM PostgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
 Each TDM activity created by a user via the TDM GUI updates the TDM DB.